UPDATE: Gov. Mike DeWine has extended the stay at home order through May 1. It means you have to stay home except for essential activities.

 The Cincinnati Nature Center is OPEN however, the visitor center and Nature PlayScape are closed through April 5

-LA Fitness has closed all clubs until at least April 1
+LA Fitness has closed all clubs until further notice.

 Springdale Community Center closed until further notice